grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/setup-kubernetes.md

 Make sure all nodes have a kernel version >= 4.9.

-## Add the Grafana helm repository
+## Add the Grafana Helm repository

-We recommend using [helm][helm] to install the Grafana Agent.
-To add the Grafana helm repository, run:
+We recommend using [Helm][helm] to install the Grafana Agent.
+To add the Grafana Helm repository, run:

 ```shell
 helm repo add grafana https://grafana.github.io/helm-charts